12 Family Christmas Read Alouds

 My family adores the first nine books on this list.
 The last three are next up on our list of family Christmas read alouds.
 We’re planning to read #11 for the first time this year!

 You might be surprised at how early a child can begin to appreciate this Christmas classic by Charles Dickens.
-The audio version is excellent!
+The audio version by Tim Curry is excellent!
 We listen to it every year.

 This hilarious tale will have your whole family laughing out loud and then boohooing at the end.
 At my house, it wouldn’t be Christmas without the Herdmans!
 We listen to the wonderfully narrated audio version every year.